svalinn/DAGMC/doc/usersguide/codes/openmc.rst

 The command for running OpenMC is identical to an OpenMC run using native geometry.
 Certain modifications to the OpenMC input files are required, however.
-The element ``<dagmc>true</dagmc>`` must be present in the ``settings.xml`` file, and the DAGMC geometry must be named of symbolically linked as ``dagmc.h5m``.
+The element ``<dagmc>true</dagmc>`` must be present in the ``settings.xml`` file, and the DAGMC geometry must be named or symbolically linked as ``dagmc.h5m``.

 ..  toctree::